pure-english/pure-english.github.io/docs/writs/metamorphosis/index.md

 on ready to slide off altogeþer, could hardly abide still.
 His manifold scanks, armly þin next to þe rest of his felly, flickered helplessly before his eyes.

-“What's happened to me,” he thought.
-It was no dream.
-His room, a fitting room for a man, only somewhat too small, lay hushedly between the four well-known walls.
-Above the beed, on which an unpacked hoard of foresmack[^foresmack] cloth goods was spread out (Samsa was a ƿayfaring salesman) hung the meting which he had cut out of an meted magazine a little while ago and set in a pretty gilt frame.
-It was a meting of a woman with a fur hat and a fur scifel.
-She sat aheafed there, lifting up in the steer of the hoƿer[^hoƿer] a stark fur muff into which her whole forearm sƿund.
+“Hƿat's happened to me,” he þought.
+It ƿas no dream.
+His room, a fitting room for a man, only sumhƿat too small, lay hushedly betƿeen þe four ƿell-knoƿn ƿalls.
+Abufe þe beed, on hƿic an unpacked hoard of foresmack[^foresmack] cloþ goods ƿas spread ute (Samsa ƿas a ƿayfaring salesman) hung þe meting hƿic he had cut ute of a meted monþly book a little hƿile ago and set in a pretty gilt rim.
+It ƿas a meting of a ƿuman mid a ƿildƿaren[^ƿildƿaren] hat and a ƿildƿaren[^ƿildƿaren] scifel.
+She sat aheafed þere, heafing up in þe steer of þe hoƿer[^hoƿer] a stark fur glof into hƿic her hole forearm sƿund.

 <!-- Abbreviations -->
 *[abide]: stay